 WHQL:

-Not all drivers and hardware are the need to going to run via Windows Hardware Quality Labs (WHQL).
+Not all drivers and hardware need to go running via Windows Hardware Quality Labs (WHQL).
 It actually means that Microsoft can’t be actual that it will work with their OS, not that it assured won’t work at all.
-In usual, if you know you are downloading a driver through the hardware maker’s authorized website or from a reliable download source.
+As usual, if you know you are downloading a driver through the hardware maker’s authorized website or from a reliable download source.
 You can be logically confident that it shall work if they declare that it appears so in your version of Windows.
-A lot of companies issue beta Software drivers to examiners previous to WHQL certifications or in-house digital signing.
-It means to say that a lot of drivers must pass a testing stage that permits the company assuredly inform the customer that their drivers will work according to the expectation.

 You can get knowledge more regarding hardware certification, along with the essentialities and procedures to perceive it going, at Microsoft’s Hardware Device Center.